pantheon-systems/documentation/source/content/email.md

 Because we don't support SPF, it is likely that most Exchange or Office 365 servers won't work if its [configured at your email server](https://docs.microsoft.com/en-us/office365/SecurityCompliance/set-up-spf-in-office-365-to-help-prevent-spoofing).
 Check your organization's Microsoft Exchange settings on what's allowed by your system.

-### Why does my site receive several requests to autodiscover.xml?
+### Why does my site receive numerous requests to autodiscover.xml?

-Autodiscover enables the configuration of Outlook profiles, based only a username and password automatically connect to their email servers without having to configure the settings manually.
-The `autodiscover.xml` is associated with the use of the mail software, and errors can occur when the mail software incorrectly and repeatedly calls for an `autodiscover.xml` file.
-If left unmanaged, this may eventually start using unnecessary resources and can result in a slower site.
+Autodiscover enables the configuration of Outlook profiles, based only on a username and password.
+It allows users to automatically connect to their email servers without having to configure the settings manually.
+An issue can occur when the mail software erroneously and repeatedly calls for an `autodiscover.xml` file.
+If left unmanaged, this may start using unnecessary resources, return 404 errors, and can result in a slower site.

-To avoid making Drupal or WordPress do the work of serving a 404, and to avoid getting billed for junk traffic, you can configure `pantheon.yml` to ignore instances of `autodiscover.xml`.
+To stop `autodiscover.xml` requests that can cause 404 errors, you can configure `pantheon.yml` to ignore instances of `autodiscover.xml`.

-Add the `autodiscover.xml` content to the `protected_web_paths` directive in `pantheon.yml`.
-This let's you block requests at the NGIX and will return a 403 error,instead.
-This does not count towards the page views you are billed.
-For information on configuring `pantheon.yml` to limit requests to `autodiscover.xml`, see
+Add the `autodiscover.xml` content to the [`protected_web_paths`](/pantheon-yml#protected-web-paths) directive in `pantheon.yml`.
+This let's you block requests at the NGIX and will return a 403 error instead, which does not count towards the page views you are billed.